What’s happening…

 Meets the 4th Wednesday of each month at 6:30pm

 The book choices are rather eclectic; selected from a diversity of genres.
 Discussion is always friendly and expansive.
-All are welcome to join.
-The library orders books in advance which can be checked out as needed.
+All are welcome!
+The library orders books in advance to be checked out as needed.

 For more info visit our Bookclub page.